Death (Marvel Cinematic Universe): Differences from the comics

 Appearances of Death in Marvel Comics usually involve her in cosmic storylines of space and the multiverse, while her most significant appearance in the MCU as of 2024 is connected to the magical characters on Earth.

 In the comics, she was particularly known for her relationship with Thanos.
 She first appeared to him as a fellow Titan and, as he fell in love with her, she "tried to convince [him] killing was in his nature."
 She entered a relationship with him after he killed his mother and became a serial killer.
 Among her comic appearances, Death led Thanos into war with the Avengers and rejected him when he lost; to win her back, he sought out the Infinity Stones, before being defeated again.
 In the MCU, Thanos' motivations do not involve Death – who was not plot-relevant within the Infinity Saga – and Death created the Infinity Stones instead of encouraging Thanos to collect them to woo her.
+Comics Death is also known for having an on-again off-again relationship with Deadpool, with whom she became acquainted during his frequent near death experiences.
+This relationship caused Thanos to be jealous such that he cursed Deadpool with immortality, leaving him unable to be with Death outside of short near death experiences.
+In the MCU, Deadpool and Death never interact and Deadpool is in a monogamous relationship with Vanessa Carlysle.

 In other comics appearances, Death encountered a grieving mother and decided to live among humans; Thanos hunted her down and trapped her in a new Infinity Stone, the Death Stone.
 In the MCU, Death is involved with humans through also being a witch, one of various mystical people, and her relationship with Agatha Harkness.